 If your elective is taking place at a HHS site AND St. Joseph’s Hospital, please follow both processes to ensure you get computer access at each site.

 ***Please note that not all departments will grant computer access, so you will need to contact your placement contact (their name and email can be found on the confirmation email from AFMC) to see if you need access for your elective.
 If you do not require access, then please ignore the process above ***

+The AFMC Student Portal Immunization and Testing Form (Including Appendix E on the 2018 form) is required.
 Students must be cleared for clinical placement by the McMaster Health Screening Office before they may start their elective.
-For immunization requirements, click on https://fhs.mcmaster.ca/healthscreening/electives.html
+For more information, visit: https://fhs.mcmaster.ca/healthscreening/electives.html.

 For immunization questions or concerns, contact the Health Screening Office, email email@example.com, telephone 905-525-9140 ext 22249